-It is not obvious how to intone the string in ?? and ?? such that it successfully answers the question of what John ate in Paris and nowhere else. ? describes this answer as ineffable, although he is quite clear that he only means by this that the string in ?? and ??, the answer form most straightforwardly obtained from the given question form, cannot represent the desired meaning.
-He recognizes that other forms might successfully answer the question: example ?? has such a form.
-The issue that Büring considers, though, is why various renditions of the string form in ?? and ?? cannot be used to answer the question.
+It is not obvious how to intone the string in (28-a) and (28-b) such that it successfully answers the question of what John ate in Paris and nowhere else.
+Büring (2008) describes this answer as ineffable, although he is quite clear that he only means by this that the string in (28-a) and (28-b), the answer form most straightforwardly obtained from the given question form, cannot represent the desired meaning.
+He recognizes that other forms might successfully answer the question: example (29) has such a form.
+The issue that Büring considers, though, is why various renditions of the string form in (28-a) and (28-b) cannot be used to answer the question.

-- (29) What did John only eat in PAris? - a. #John only ate crêpes in PAris. - b. #John only ate CRÊpes in Paris.
-(Büring ?, cited there as Schwarzschild p.c.) - (30) What John only ate in PAris was CRÊpes.
+- (28) What did John only eat in PAris?

+- a. #John only ate crêpes in PAris.

+- #John only ate CRÊpes in Paris.

+(Büring 2008, cited there as Schwarzschild p.c.; judgment as given by Büring)

+- (29) What John only ate in PAris was CRÊpes.

-Structurally, the important property ?? has is that a focus intervenes between an exclusive and the focus associate of the exclusive.
+Structurally, the important property (28-b) has is that a focus intervenes between an exclusive and the focus associate of the exclusive.
 That is, the example contains a string with an Exclusive, a Question answering constituent, and the Associate of the exclusive, in that order: we will say that such cases have an E-Q-A structure.
-In an utterance of ??, "crêpes" should have a domain with sentential scope, since it is the question answering constituent, and the entire sentence serves as the answer to a prior question.
+In an utterance of (28-b), "crêpes" should have a domain with sentential scope, since it is the question answering constituent, and the entire sentence serves as the answer to a prior question.
 On the other hand, "Paris", the associate of the exclusive "only", should have a smaller domain, namely the VP ate crêpes in Paris.
 Büring's Domain Theory of Primacy then implies that "crêpes" must be more prominent than "Paris".
 But Büring's Focus Prominence Principle requires that the focus of "only", i.e. "Paris", be the most prominent element in its domain.
 Since that domain also includes "crêpes", it follows that "Paris" must be more prominent than "crêpes", and we reach a contradiction.
-And this, Büring concludes, is why ?? is ineffable.
+And this, Büring concludes, is why (28-b) is ineffable.

-The major problem with this account of the ineffability of (?? is that it is based on a false premise: it is not the case that sentences with an E-Q-A structure are in general ineffable. ? points out that variants of ?? with extra material around either of the two foci are ameliorated, and also points out that ?? becomes felicitous if uttered with "a rising intonation indicating a partial answer on the first focus crepes."
+The major problem with this account of the ineffability of (28-b) is that it is based on a false premise: it is not the case that sentences with an E-Q-A structure are in general ineffable.
+Rooth (2010) points out that variants of (28-b) with extra material around either of the two foci are ameliorated, and also points out that (28-b) becomes felicitous if uttered with "a rising intonation indicating a partial answer on the first focus crepes."
 We agree with these judgments, and have verified them with several consultants.
 Furthermore, we were able to find naturally occurring examples with the E-Q-A structure on the web.
-Example (31-a) is the last sentence of the lead paragraph in a discussion thread, and (31-b-e) are extracted from answers provided by various respondents, all with the desired form:12
+Example (30-a) is the last sentence of the lead paragraph in a discussion thread, and (30-b-e) are extracted from answers provided by various respondents, all with the desired form:

-- (31) a.
+- (30) a.
 What do you only eat out at a restaurant and, vice versa, what do you only eat at home? - b.
 I pretty much only eat non-European food (Indian, Japanese, Malaysian, Middle Eastern, etc.) out because I don't have most of the ingredients or tools to make them in my pantry. - c.
-I pretty much only eat omlettes at home (and most eggy breakfast) because I'm always afraid that restaurant versions will be too greasy. - d.
-I only eat fried chicken at home, I do not like eatting with my hands when I go out. - e.
-I only eat mashed potatoes at home I don't want to be judged by how much butter or salt I put into mine.
-The other restaurantgoers would be scarred, probably.
+I pretty much only eat omlettes at home (and most eggy breakfast) because I'm always afraid that restaurant versions will be too greasy.